Tominous/SMSBG-Simple-Minecraft-Server-Banner-Generator-/README.md

 * For prettier urls you can make a request without include the file's extension _(Instead of __banner.php?address=localhost:25565__ you can simply just __banner?address=localhost:25565__)_.
 * This project also includes a server query using [mcsrvstat.us](https://mcsrvstat.us/) api.
 * If you enable the `enable_key` option in the config file you can restrict the usage of the banner generator but then you must need to pass the following value for the future request's: `&key=your_app_key`.
 You can find the `app_key` in the `config.php` file.
-If you want to use it it's recommanded to change it frequently but the actaul usage of it is to disable the momentary usage of the generator.
+If you want to use it it's recommended to change it frequently but the actual usage of it is to disable the momentary usage of the generator.
 * This project includes 6 default banners (1-6) and 3 default fonts (Roboto, Ubuntu, Minecraftia)

 ### Installation